-Dental bridges work by placing a false tooth in the open space and anchoring it with crowns on the natural teeth or dental implants on both sides.
-Keep reading to learn the benefits of getting a tooth bridge.
+Dental bridges work by placing a false tooth, or pontic, in the open space and anchoring it with porcelain crowns on the natural teeth or dental implants on both sides.
+This form of restoration is generally fixed, or permanent, and is made to seamlessly blend in with the rest of your natural smile.

 1. Smile with Confidence

 You can’t put a price tag on a smile that is both beautiful and healthy.
 Many patients feel more confident after getting a dental bridge or other tooth replacement.
-Have you ever tried to hide your smile in a group photo or felt self-conscious?
+That means no more hiding your smile in a group photo or feeling self-conscious showing your teeth.
 A can especially improve your quality of life by restoring your smile.

 2. Chew Without Pain

-After tooth loss, you may experience difficulty or even pain while eating your favorite foods.
+After tooth loss, you may experience difficulty or even pain when eating your favorite foods.
 Pain can be caused by surrounding teeth shifting toward the open space.
-Food particles can also collect in the empty socket where your tooth came from and damage gums.
+Food particles can also collect in the empty socket where your tooth was and damage gums.

 To permanently alleviate pain while eating, we recommend investing in dental bridge treatment.
-Eating shouldn’t have to be something that causes you pain on a regular basis.
-Schedule an appointment with a dentist with experience in bridge dental work today.
+Eating shouldn’t have to be something that causes you pain on a regular basis and a dental bridge can give you back the freedom to enjoy a wide variety of foods.

 3. Speak Clearly